mrakgr/The-Spiral-Language/readme.md

 let (var_2: (int64 [])) = Array.zeroCreate<int64> (System.Convert.ToInt32(8L))
 ```

-Before the function is complete, there are two more things need.
-To stop the function from unboxing every union type and to stop it from recursing on every module.
+Before the function is complete there are two more things needed.
+That would be to stop the function from unboxing every union type and to stop it from recursing on every module.
 This last one is more of a convenience than necessity.

 ```
 inl toa_map f =
     inl rec loop = function
-        | x when caseable_is x -> f x // This needs to be in the first position to prevent the unboxing from triggering.
+        | x when caseable_box_is x -> f x // This needs to be in the first position to prevent the unboxing from triggering.
         | x :: x' -> loop x :: loop x'
         | () -> ()
         | {!toa_map_block} & x -> module_map (const loop) x